Simv135/Optimizer-W11/README.md

 # Optimizer-W11
 Optimizer W11 is a free application that enhances the performance and privacy of Windows 11.
 It disables non-essential services, telemetry, Cortana, widgets, and AI features.
 It configures power optimizations, TCP/IP network settings, and cleans temporary files.
 It features an intuitive interface with real-time progress tracking.
-It is open source and developed in Rust.

 ## 📌 Requirements
 *   Windows 11